Flat vector bundles and analytic torsion on orbifolds: Introduction

 \subsection{Acknowledgement}

-We thank Professor X. Ma for bringing this problem to our attention.
 The work started while S.S. was visiting the University of Science and Technology of China in July, 2016.
 He would like to thank the School of Mathematical Sciences for hospitality.

-S.S was supported by a grant from the European Research Council (E.R.C.) under European Union's Seventh Framework Program (FP7/2007-2013) /ERC grant agreement (No.~291060) and by Collaborative Research Centre ``Space-Time-Matte" (SFB 647) founded by the German Research Foundation (DFG).
+S.S. was supported by a grant from the European Research Council (E.R.C.) under European Union's Seventh Framework Program (FP7/2007-2013) /ERC grant agreement (No.~291060) and by Collaborative Research Centre ``Space-Time-Matte" (SFB 647) founded by the German Research Foundation (DFG).
 J.Y. was partially supported by NSFC (No.~11401552, No.~11771411).

 \settocdepth{subsection}